espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

 --------------------

-How to stop the voltage through VDD3P3\_RTC from going down after ESP32 enters Light-sleep mode?
+How can I stop the voltage through VDD3P3\_RTC from going down after ESP32 enters Light-sleep mode?
 -----------------------------------------------------------------------------------------------------------

   - After ESP32 enters Light-sleep mode, the GPIOs powered by VDD3P3_RTC are pulled down.
 This is usually because the RTC powers down during Light-sleep mode.